 I tried to cheer her up.
 “Let’s go to Ikea,” I joked.
 After her indictment, the state had confined Baronova to a tight circle inside Moscow.
 The travel restrictions had meant she couldn’t even go outside Moscow’s beltway to get a Malm nightstand.
 She shook her head.
 “I just want to go to sleep,” she groaned.

 After Baronova got her amnesty papers, her lawyer, Sergei Badamshin, drove us to the metro in his Land Rover.
 He was in a good mood.
 He joked and laughed, and told me he was applying for a green card.
 His phone rang.
 It was someone calling for comment.

 “We’re lucky because, from what the judge said, that was clearly the text of a guilty verdict,” he answered.
 “And they kept the best people locked up.”
 He sighed sonorously and added, “Yup.
 That’s our little shitnesty.”

-Julia Ioffe is a senior editor at The New Republic.
+Julia Ioffe was a senior editor at The New Republic.